istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 ### Sidecar CPU and memory usage

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
-In Istio 1.24, with 1000 http requests per second containing 1 KB of payload each,
+In Istio 1.24, with 1000 http requests per second containing 1 KB of payload each,j
-* a sidecar proxy consumes about 30% CPU and 70 MB of memory.
+- a sidecar proxy with 4 worker threads consumes about 27% CPU and 61 MB of memory.
-* a waypoint proxy consumes about 30% CPU and 55 MB of memory
+- a waypoint proxy with 2 worker threads consumes about 41% CPU and 57 MB of memory
-* a ztunnel proxy consumes about 7% CPU and 11 MB of memory.
+- a ztunnel proxy consumes about 7% CPU and 12 MB of memory.

 The memory consumption of the proxy depends on the total configuration state the proxy holds.
 A large number of listeners, clusters, and routes can increase memory usage.
-In a large namespace with [namespace isolation](/docs/reference/config/networking/sidecar/) enabled, the proxy consumes approximately 50 MB of memory.

 Since the proxy normally doesn't buffer the data passing through, request rate doesn't affect the memory consumption.